BoxCast Team • March 15, 2017

 With Preview, your footage is still sent to the cloud to be transcoded, but there’s a simultaneous step that reflects a version of your footage right back to you.
 That way, you can see exactly what your BoxCaster is sending to the cloud.
-You can think of it like a mirror in the cloud that shoots the video back to your phone.
+Think of it like a mirror in the cloud that shoots the video back to your phone.

 Overlays aside, however, Preview gives you a peek at exactly what your viewers will see and hear — just ahead of when they do.

-Preview allows broadcasters to troubleshoot their broadcasts in a much smaller time frame than before.
-When you opt to preview your broadcast, you can determine whether the audio sounds right, if the lighting looks good, and if the camera captures your intended angle – all before having to wait for your stream to go through the entire transcoding process.
+Preview allows broadcasters to troubleshoot their broadcasts in a much shorter timeframe than before.
+When you opt to preview your broadcast, you can determine whether the audio sounds right, if the lighting looks good, and if the camera captures your intended angle — all before having to wait for your stream to go through the entire transcoding process.

-To take advantage of this feature, download the Broadcaster app by BoxCast.
+To take advantage of this feature, download our Broadcaster app for iOs.
 There, you’ll easily be able to toggle back and forth between previewing your broadcast and seeing what your viewers are seeing in real-time.

 If you have any questions, reach out to us at firstname.lastname@example.org